Celiac Disease in Children

 1. Educate yourself, your child, and the entire family about what it means to have celiac disease, and about the importance of a gluten-free diet as the treatment.

-3. If some members of your household are continuing to eat gluten-containing foods, remember that cross-contact (often referred to as cross-contamination) is a common way that gluten finds its way into food.
-Even the smallest amount of gluten can cause damage to the small intestine without causing visible symptoms, so it is imperative to prevent cross-contamination.
+3. If some members of your household are continuing to eat gluten-containing foods, remember that cross-contact (often referred to as cross-contact) is a common way that gluten finds its way into food.
+Even the smallest amount of gluten can cause damage to the small intestine without causing visible symptoms, so it is imperative to prevent cross-contact.

 - Designate a separate area for gluten-free ingredients on an upper-shelf in the pantry and refrigerator.